aurelson101/CloudFlare-SSL-FullStrict/README.md

 # Step 1 - Create the CSR and Key certificate

-Download the script then edit follow your country, region etc...  from `openssl.cnf` and run `sslflare.sh`
+Download the script then edit follow your country, region etc... and run `bash startssl.sh`

 ## Step 2 - Send CSR to Cloudflare
  1. Copy the contents of the CSR file you just generated :